quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part13_Summary.md

 #### Larger Random Walk Task
-Background context: The use of a larger random walk task (19 states instead of 5) and the change from a reward of 0 to -1 on the left side are crucial for understanding how different values of \( n \) affect performance.
+Background context: The use of a larger random walk task (19 states instead of 5) and the change from a reward of 0 to -1 on the left side are crucial for understanding how different values of $n$ affect performance.
 This setup allows for more complex interactions between states, making it easier to observe differences in learning behaviors.

 :p Why was a larger random walk task used in this example?
 ??x
-A larger random walk task with 19 states instead of 5 was used to provide a more intricate environment where the effects of different \( n \) values can be observed more clearly.
-This setup allows for a better understanding of how generalization and learning performance vary with the value of \( n \).
+A larger random walk task with 19 states instead of 5 was used to provide a more intricate environment where the effects of different $n $ values can be observed more clearly.
+This setup allows for a better understanding of how generalization and learning performance vary with the value of$n$.

 The change from a reward of 0 to -1 on the left side does not significantly alter the primary focus, but it ensures that the task is non-trivial, providing a more realistic scenario.